 Budget for the journey

-You’re going to have to sit down and have a realistic conversation with your technical leads and executives about how much a migration to the cloud is going to cost.
+You’re going to have to sit down and have a realistic conversation with your technical leads and executives about how much a cloud migration is going to cost.
 Let’s be clear, a migration from legacy systems is not like flipping a switch, nor is it a one-time affair.
 Rather, like most change that lasts, it’s a process with milestones.

 As you go through the continuum of change, you’ll eventually leave some or all of your legacy systems behind (depending on your views on hybrid cloud).
 But as that is happening, you’ll need to maintain old systems, scale new systems, and make sure you have the right employee talent to keep things progressing forward.